Skip to Content

 To support your Great Pyrenees Lab cross’s predisposition to better health, a study found that:

-• Certain diseases are more common in purebred dogs than in mixed breed dogs.
-These diseases include some of those common in Labs and Pyrs like Elbow dysplasia, eye problems, hypoadrenocorticism, and bloat.
+• Certain diseases are more common in purebred dogs than in mixed-breed dogs.
+These diseases include some of those common in Labs and Pyrs, like Elbow dysplasia, eye problems, hypoadrenocorticism, and bloat.

 • Mixed breed dogs only showed prevalence for ruptured cranial cruciate ligament, which is not a common condition in either Labs or Pyrs.

-• Both purebred and mixed breed dogs have equal susceptibility to certain diseases.
+• Both purebred and mixed-breed dogs have equal susceptibility to certain diseases.
 The only disease that Labs and Pyrs are prone to is hip and elbow dysplasia.

-Great Pyrenees Lab mix will live for approximately 10-12 years, just like their Pyr and Lab parents.
 However, your Pyrador has greater chances of living longer, considering the broader pool of genes that the dog inherits from crossbreeding a Lab and a Pyr.

-FAQ About Great Pyrenees Lab Mix
+Do Great Pyrenees Lab Mix Shed?

 Final Thoughts

-• Sharon Waddington
+Sharon Waddington

 Sharon Waddington is the founder of World of Dogz.
 With over 30 years of experience working with dogs, this former Police Officer has seen it all.
 But it’s her trusty German Shepherd, Willow, who steals the show as the inspiration behind this website.
 As Sharon’s constant companion Willow has played a pivotal role in shaping her passion for dogs.
-Find her on Linkedin!
+Recently, Sharon has become deeply passionate about the plight of rescue dogs and is an active advocate for dog rescue, striving to make a difference in the lives of dogs in need.